 - If you, your spouse, or partner is not offered employer-sponsored health benefits, check out the Government’s Health Insurance Marketplace to find a plan that is right for you.
 Depending on your income, you may be eligible for a subsidy from the government that can be used to help pay for the cost of health coverage.

-- If you are not eligible for the Medical Trust’s Medicare Supplement Health Plans and wish to compare the Medical Trust’s Medicare Supplement Health Plans with others offered in your area, go to the Medicare website to get information about the different Medigap plans.
+If you are not eligible for the Medical Trust’s Group Medicare Advantage plan and wish to compare the plan with others offered in your area, go to the Medicare website to get information about the different Medigap plans.

 Medicare-Eligible and Still Working